Diller Teen Fellows

-The Iris Teen Advisors meet on average once a month at the Federation campus at 901 Route 10 East in Whippany, NJ for two hours on weeknights (occasional sessions may be held at the JCCs in West Orange and Scotch Plains).
+The Iris Teen Advisors meet on average once a month at the Aidekman Jewish Community Campus at 901 Route 10 East in Whippany, NJ for two hours on weeknights (occasional sessions may be held at the JCCs in West Orange and Scotch Plains).
 In addition, there is one overnight program early in the year to help strengthen the relationships among the Advisors and to build their team working skills.

 Your participation in Iris Teen Tzedakah will give you unique exposure to:

 - Immerse yourself into the world of Jewish teen philanthropy.
 Learn about Jewish solidarity and communal responsibility.